Kong/ngx_wasm_module/README.md

 events {}

 # nginx master process gets a default 'main' VM
-# a new top-level Nginx configuration block receives all configuration for
+# a new top-level configuration block receives all configuration for
-# this main VM.
+# the main VM
 wasm {
     #      [name]    [path.{wasm,wat}]
     module my_filter /path/to/filter.wasm;